ExMember/exmember.github.io/_drafts/what_are_specifications.md

 Alice has an idea about how a piece of software should work.
 She talks about it with Barbara and writes it down in natural language, but this time she tries very hard to be extremely precise and eliminate any ambiguities.
-This is a lot of work but when she's happy with the result she give it to Barbara who goes off and writes the code.
+This is a lot of work but when she's happy with the result she gives it to Barbara who goes off and writes the code.

-Barbara has a very difficult time, these specifications are very difficult to understand, but she figures it out and writes the code and brings it back to Alice.
+Barbara has a difficult time, these specifications are very difficult to understand, but she figures it out and writes the code and brings it back to Alice.
 Alice and Barbara discover that the software doesn't do what Barbara intended.
 Alice and Barbara are both very frustrated.